-For credit institutions, the provision of collateral is generally an important criterion when obtaining liquidity or borrowing from the central banks entrusted with monetary policy.
-In this context, central banks also attach great importance to covered bonds.
-For example, covered bonds are also included as eligible assets within the ECB Collateral Framework and, in the borrowing process, they can be deposited as collateral with the ECB when the relevant criteria are met.
-In an international comparison, the monetary policy instruments used by central banks vary widely.
-While, by way of example, the Bank of England has a total of ten operations and facilities for which collateral is provided, of which covered bonds can in turn be used as collateral in four categories, Norges Bank affords for collateral to be used solely for central bank loans.
-The different requirements and frameworks for the eligibility of securities also have a high degree of heterogeneity.
-The eligibility criteria vary, for example, depending on the issue currency, the rating, the volume issued or the jurisdiction of origin (cf. Overview table).
-Noteworthy in this context, for example, is the eligibility of covered bonds with the Federal Reserve, which applies solely to AAA-rated German Jumbo Pfandbriefe (covered bonds) in approved currencies.
-Special mention should also be given to the restriction on covered bonds issued in domestic currency on the domestic market, a limitation imposed, for example, by the Reserve Bank of Australia.
-Central banks such as the Bank of England and the ECB specify transparency requirements specifically tailored to covered bonds.
-If, for example, the external rating agencies do not comply with the obligations to provide information on covered bond ratings in the context of the ECB Collateral Framework, there is a threat that the collateral discounts in the form of haircuts could be tightened.
-In the course of the Corona crisis, numerous central banks have also seen themselves forced to make temporary adjustments to their collateral frameworks.
-These adjustments also have a significant impact on the eligibility of covered bonds.
-Furthermore, in the course of improving economic conditions, the response of the national banks diverges.
-The ECB, for example, further extends its temporary relief measures such as the reduction of the valuation discount for the eligible assets until 30 June 2022.
-In contrast, the Riksbank (as from 03 January 2022) as well as the Norges Bank (since 31 August 2021) adjusted their frameworks to those that applied before the pandemic.
-In addition, the Bank of Canada abolished its temporary measures such as that "own-name covered bonds" are no longer be eligible as collateral.
+For credit institutions, the provision of collateral is an important criterion when procuring liquidity or borrowing from the central banks in charge of monetary policy.
+The central banks attach great importance to covered bonds here.
+They are among the eligible assets in the ECB Collateral Framework and can be deposited as collateral when borrowing from the ECB if the relevant criteria are met.
+In an international comparison, the monetary policy instruments of central banks vary greatly.
+While the Bank of England, for example, lists a total of ten operations and facilities for which collateral is provided, of which covered bonds can be used as collateral in four categories, the Norwegian bank only provides collateral for central bank loans.
+The different requirements with regard to the eligibility of securities also exhibit a high degree of heterogeneity.
+The eligibility criteria vary, for example, depending on the currency of issue, the rating, the volume issued or the jurisdiction of origin (cf. overview table).
+Of particular note in this context is, for example, the eligibility of covered bonds at the Federal Reserve, which applies exclusively to AAA-rated German Jumbo Pfandbriefe in recognised currencies, as well as the restriction imposed by the Reserve Bank of Australia, among others, to covered bonds issued in domestic currency on the domestic market.
+The Bank of England or the ECB specify transparency requirements specifically tailored to covered bonds.
+If, for example, the external rating agencies do not fulfil the prevailing obligations to provide information on covered bond ratings in the context of the ECB Collateral Framework, there is a risk that haircuts will be tightened.
+In the course of the coronavirus crisis, numerous central banks have also felt compelled to initiate temporary adjustments to their frameworks.
+However, the temporary measures have now largely come to an end.
+For example, the ECB's reduction of the haircut expired on 30 June 2022.
+Other central banks withdrew their temporary adjustments earlier, meaning that only isolated changes to the frameworks associated with the coronavirus crisis are still in force.